i502Club/OS_Square/readme.md

 NOTE The installation includes a version of Square.Connect dll and 3 supporting dlls which the installer places in the bin directory.
-Please back up your bin directory as a precaution in the event there is some unforeseen incompatability.
+The installation also installs the DotNetNuke.DependencyInjection & 2 supporting libraries.
+Please back up your bin directory as a precaution.
+There is no sql provider and therefore no db changes happening with this module install.
 This module is the evolution of an earlier version(v1) that worked with the NBStore system before it's name change to OpenStore.
 The project also references the DotNetNuke.DependencyInjection library in preparation for core support.
 The v1 version of this plugin began when OpenStore was called NBStore.
 We bumped it's major version to v2 when OpenStore rolled out.